- What is an eBill statement?

 - other (top)

-Restrictive holds are placed on all accounts with a balance over $5.00 if not paid by the initial eBill statement due date.
+Restrictive holds are placed on all accounts with a balance of $100.00 or over if not paid by the initial eBill statement due date.
 This includes accounts on the W&M monthly payment plan that are past due.
 The restrictive hold will prevent transcripts from being issued and will prevent registration for any upcoming semesters.
-In addition, the the College will withhold the student's diploma and will not confer their degree.
+In addition, W&M will withhold the student's diploma and will not confer their degree.
 There are other offices that may place a hold on student account records, i.e. Parking Services, Student Health Center, Swem Library, Accounts Receivable Office for Perkins loans, Registrar's Office, Dean of Student's office, Financial Aid and the various graduate schools.

 Late Fees/Collection Costs